Where do I pay my taxes?

 Vehicles are registered at the Nevada Department of Motor Vehicles located at 3920 Idaho Street in Elko.

 Can I download any forms routinely submitted to this office?

 Yes, just click on the forms link in the left column of this page.

 Are there tax exemptions available to taxpayers?

-The Nevada legislature provides for property tax exemptions to individuals meeting certain requirements.
-In addition to the tax exemptions, the state of Nevada has a Senior Citizen Tax Assistance/Rental Rebate Program.
-The benefits and eligibility requirements of the Surviving Spouses, Veteran's and Disabled Veteran's and Blind Person's exemptions are as follows:
+The Nevada legislature provides for property exemptions to individuals meeting certain requirements.
+The benefits and eligibility requirements of the Surviving Spouses, Veteran’s and Disabled Veteran’s and Blind Person’s Exemption are as follows:

 April 6, 1917 to November 11, 1918

 September 26, 1982 to December 1, 1987